softwaresaved/2020-04-30-ramp-swc/novice/git/03-changes.md

 ~~~

 Git now knows that it's supposed to keep track of `climate_analysis.py` and `temp_conversion.py`,
-but it hasn't recorded these changes as a commit yet.
+but it hasn't recorded these changes as a commit yet:

 ###Initial Commit###
 To get it to do that,